MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 3. Enter **exit**, and then press ENTER.

-You can use the following procedure to disable the schedule for the extract, transform, and load (ETL) jobs; however, you can use this procedure to disable the schedule for any data warehouse job.
+You can use the following procedure to disable the schedule for the Extract, Transform, and Load (ETL) jobs; however, you can use this procedure to disable the schedule for any data warehouse job.
 In this release of Service Manager, you can disable the schedules only by using Windows PowerShell cmdlets.

 ### Disable a schedule for a data warehouse job by using Windows PowerShell cmdlets

+To disable a schedule for a data warehouse job by using Windows PowerShell cmdlets, follow these steps:

 ::: moniker range="sc-sm-2016"